lukelukic/clojure-teltonika-tcpserver/README.md

 # teltonika-tcpserver

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to work parse teltonika FMB[XXX] modems working using Codec 8 or Codec 8 Extended.\

-## Usage

-FIXME

 ## License